afperezm/sim-asr/README.md

 to Andean dialects.
 It is the result of a set of interviews carried out by the Colombia's "Commission for the Clarification of Truth, Coexistence and Non-repetition" [2] between 2018 and 2020 to victims of the Colombian armed conflict.
+- The third one is a XXX hours dataset of Latin American Spanish result of using a few splits from the Mozilla Common Voice Spanish dataset [3].

 ## Requirements
 - Python >= 3.6